To get down to the bottom of what the Economy of Things is, let’s start with something as commonplace and mundane as refilling your car amid a trip.

 The Internet of Things

 Why is this significant?
 This new way of storing, sending and receiving value is permeating every nook and cranny of the digital world.
-With regards to the IoT and EoT, the connotations are so huge because DLT makes three extremely interesting applications possible; Decentralized Platforms & Marketplaces, Self-Sovereign Identity and Cryptocurrency.
+With regards to the IoT and EoT, the connotations are so huge because DLT makes three extremely interesting applications possible: Decentralized Platforms & Marketplaces, Self-Sovereign Identity, and Cryptocurrency.

 Self-Sovereign Identity (SSI) is a fancy way of saying a digital identity which you own and control.
 You might have a Facebook profile, but you don’t own it and you only control it as much as Facebook thinks you can and should.
 SSIs make it possible for people and for things to own and control our own digital identities and data.
+Think of it as a secure digital wallet holding cryptographic proofs of things like your age, citizenship and more issued and validated by trusted bodies.

 In the Economy of Things, machines, sensors and vehicles will have their own SSIs granting them sole ownership of their identities and full control over how their data is shared and used.
 It is an all important layer of security and flexibility, allowing them to reveal only the necessary data for any particular interaction or transaction, without having to rely on third parties.